How the Radar Method Determines Flow Rate

 Hybrid Flow Measurement

-NIVUS is the only provider who delivers a hybrid measurement system for flow measurement apart from pure radar meter systems.
-This hybrid system is an extension of the radar measurement system.
-Besides flow velocity detection using radar, the flow velocity is also detected by using ultrasonic cross correlation.
-Thus, the measurement system is supplied with the NivuFlow hybrid transmitter, two flow velocity sensors, and one level sensor.
+NIVUS is unique in offering a hybrid measurement system alongside traditional radar meter systems.
+This extended hybrid system combines radar flow velocity detection with ultrasonic cross-correlation techniques.
+As a result, the configuration includes the NivuFlow hybrid transmitter, two flow sensors, and one level sensor.

 Figure 5.
 Hybrid measurement system: v-sensor 1 OFR radar sensor, level sensor i-Sensor, v-sensor 2 POA sensor, NivuFlow hybrid transmitter.